vishvAsa/vedAH/meta/articles/keith/v2/SANSKRIT_INDEX.md

 good things, 179. viŚve devāḥ and sarve devāḥ,

 213, n.
-2; see All-gods, vis, base of Vișnu, 109.
+2; see All-gods, vis, base of Viṣnu, 109.

 681

-visaya, object, 483. vişuvant, day in a Sattra,
+visaya, object, 483. viṣuvant, day in a Sattra,

 350, 351, 573.